Unit 4: Fundamentals of Academic Essay Writing

 2. What are the components of an effective introduction?

-Introductions (and conclusions) are often considered difficult sections of an essay to write.
-In fact, some writers prefer to write their introductions after they have written their essay.
-Keep in mind that you may want to revise your introduction and conclusion at the same time in order to maintain consistency to the start and finish of your essay.
+You may want to revise your introduction and conclusion at the same time in order to maintain consistency to the start and finish of your essay.

-• engage your reader using opening statements
+1. Engage your reader using opening statements.

 Example of an introduction (from the Model Essay on peer feedback)

 The process of writing academic papers involves many steps: exploring a topic through reading and writing, narrowing a topic, organizing the ideas, writing multiple drafts, getting feedback and making revisions.
-Over multiple drafts, the writer refines his/her ideas in part by getting feedback from readers.
+Over multiple drafts, the writer refines their ideas in part by getting feedback from readers.
 In a classroom, the teacher and the classmates, or peers, can serve as easily accessible readers.
 Peer feedback, also called peer review or peer response, is widely used in writing classes for both native speakers and English as a Second Language (ESL) students.
 Peer review benefits both the writer and the reviewer, and it can be just as useful as teacher feedback.

-Analysis of the introduction
+Analysis of the Example Introduction

-Function 1: Engage your reader
+Function 1: Engage your Reader

 The first one or two sentences of an introduction should get the reader interested in the topic.
 These are called “opening statements” because they start the essay and show what the essay will be about.
 Some common ways to write an opening statement are listed below: